 The information one must file, however, differs depending on the type of CRES that the applicant will provide.
 For example, a power marketer applicant will not file the same information as an Aggregator.
 The summary below of CRES provider definitions should help applicants determine which application form to use.

 There are three application forms to choose from including an aggregator/power broker form, a governmental aggregator form, and a generation provider and power marketer form.

-Aggregation - combining the electric load of multiple retail customers through an agreement with the customers or formation of a governmental aggregation pursuant to Section 4928.20 of the Revised Code for the purpose of purchasing retail electric generation service on an aggregated basis.
+Aggregation - combining the electric load of multiple retail customers through an agreement with the customers or formation of a governmental aggregation pursuant to section 4928.20 of the Ohio Revised Code for the purpose of purchasing retail electric generation service on an aggregated basis.

 - Aggregator - a person who contracts with customers to combine the customers' electric load for the purpose of purchasing retail electric generation service on an aggregated basis.
 The term does not include a governmental aggregator.

-- Governmental Aggregator - the legislative authority of a municipal corporation, the board of township trustees of a township, or a board of county commissioners of a county that aggregates the citizens of a municipal corporation, township, or unincorporated areas of a county in accordance with Section 4928.20 of the Revised Code for the purpose of purchasing retail electric generation service on an aggregated basis.
+- Governmental aggregator - the legislative authority of a municipal corporation, the board of township trustees of a township or a board of county commissioners of a county that aggregates the citizens of a municipal corporation, township or unincorporated areas of a county in accordance with Section 4928.20 of the Ohio Revised Code for the purpose of purchasing retail electric generation service on an aggregated basis.

 CRES certification applications

 Competitive retail electric generation providers and power marketers application form

 NOTE: Generation providers should also visit the PUCO's Ohio renewable and advanced energy portfolio standard page.